virtusize/integration_android/README.md

 ### (1) Introduction

-Virtusize InPage is a button that behaves as a start button for our product.
-The button also behaves as a fitting guide that supports people find the right size.
+Virtusize InPage is a button that behaves like a start button for our service.
+The button also behaves as a fitting guide that supports people to find the right size.

 ##### InPage types

-There are two types of InPage in our Virtusize product.
+There are two types of InPage in our Virtusize SDK.

 |                       InPage Standard                        |                         InPage Mini                          |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |